michal-h21/make4ht/README.md

 This defines the `name` command, which can be then executed using `Make:name()` command in the build file.

-The `name` and `command` parameters are required, rest of the parameters are optional.
+The `name` and `command` parameters are required, the rest of the parameters are optional.